kazuma-desu/python-sfvmaster/README.md

     $ zencrc --help

-A more concise version of this help can be hound by using the `--help` or `-h` option.
+A more concise version of this help can be found by using the `--help` or `-h` option.

 ### Append Mode